 University of Groningen OTS/Talent Grant Faculty of Arts

-Students from Mexico, Russia, China, Brasil, or Indonesia who have been admitted to one of the Master's programmes of the Faculty of Arts.
+Students from Mexico, Russia, China, India or Indonesia who have been admitted to one of the Master's programmes of the Faculty of Arts.

 The grant is awarded for the duration of the Master’s degree programme.
-(12 months / 18 monts or 24 monts, depending on the duration of the programme).
+(12 months / 18 months or 24 monts, depending on the duration of the programme).

-Two grants per country (Brasil, China, Indonesia, Mexico, Russia) are available each year.
+Two grants per country (India, China, Indonesia, Mexico, Russia) are available each year.

 Terms and conditions